zoneout215/asreview-makita-multiprocessing/kubernetes/README.md

 ### 2.3\.
 Create a volume
 The volume is necessary to hold the `data`, `scripts`, and the `output`.
+Change the `YOURUSER` to your docker user and run the commands:
 ```bash
 minikube ssh -- sudo mkdir -p /mnt/asreview-storage
 kubectl apply -f volume.yml
 ```

 ### 2.4\.
 Prepare the tasker script and Docker image
+Change the `YOURUSER` to your docker user and run the commands:
 ```bash
 docker build -t YOURUSER/tasker -f tasker.Dockerfile .
 docker push YOURUSER/tasker